Scalable Reactive Atomistic Dynamics with GAIA

 \bmhead{slab} The structures for the slab benchmark were obtained similarly to the bulk benchmark, but only binary and ternary combinations were considered.
-Surface indices (001), (110), and (111) were generated with two layers and a vacuum spacing of 30\,\AA\,, ensuring the total number of atoms did not exceed 400.
+Surface indices (001), (110), and (111) were generated with two layers and a vacuum spacing of 30\,\AA, ensuring that the total number of atoms did not exceed 400.
 A total of 392 configurations were generated for the slab benchmark.

-With reference to the (110) surface, the relative energy of (001) and (111) surface for the same components are considered as a group.
-If the DFT calculation for the (110) surface fails for a group, the (111) surface is used instead.
-A total of 167 groups are categorized.
+With reference to the (110) surface, the relative energies of (001) and (111) surfaces for the same components were considered as a group.
+If the DFT calculation for the (110) surface failed for a group, the (111) surface was used instead.
+A total of 167 groups were categorized.

 \bmhead{mol2surf} The mol2surf benchmark comprises configurations of molecular bilayers on periodic surfaces.
-These surface structures are generated using the same methodology as the slab benchmark, with molecules taken from the mol2mol benchmark set.
-In contrast to the slab benchmark, the mol2surf benchmark considers only the (001) and (111) surface indices, with a maximum of 200 atoms in the supercell.
-For each surface, two molecular pairs are chosen and arranged in a bilayer configuration with a 1.5\,\AA\, offset.
-The molecules are then replicated with random rotations, following the DG procedure.
-For each configuration, three random rotations of the bilayer molecules are performed, and the resulting configurations are grouped together.
+These surface structures were generated using the same methodology as the slab benchmark, with molecules taken from the mol2mol benchmark set.
+In contrast to the slab benchmark, the mol2surf benchmark considered only the (001) and (111) surface indices, with a maximum of 200 atoms in the supercell.
+For each surface, two molecular pairs were chosen and arranged in a bilayer configuration with a 1.5\,\AA\, offset.
+The molecules were then replicated with random rotations, following the DG procedure.
+For each configuration, three random rotations of the bilayer molecules were performed, and the resulting configurations were grouped together.
 A total of 80,424 configurations were generated, resulting in 26,908 groups.
 The energy of each group was assessed relative to its first configuration.